rapid7/metasploit-framework/documentation/modules/auxiliary/dos/http/ua_parser_js_redos.md

 ## Vulnerable Application

 This auxiliary module exploits a Regular Expression Denial of Service vulnerability in the npm module `ua-parser-js`.
 Versions before 0.7.16 are vulnerable.
 Any application that uses a vulnerable version of this module and calls the `getOS` or `getResult` functions will be vulnerable to this module.
 An example server is provided below.

+## How to Install

+To install a vulnerable version of `ua-parser-js`, run:
 ```
 npm i ua-parser-js@0.7.15
 ```